chrisleekr/yii2-angular-boilerplate/README.md

 # Yii2 REST API + Angular 2 Boilerplate

 This is a boilerplate project for future use.
-The project consists of backend developed by Yii2 REST API and frontend developed by Angular2 with Core UI.
+The project consists of REST API developed by Yii2 and backend/frontend developed by Angular2 with Core UI.

 The project involves:
-* Backend
+* API
-    - Yii2 REST API
+    - Yii2 REST API, JWT (JSON Web Token)
-* Frontend
-    - Angular2 + CoreUI template
+* Backend: Staff/Administrator dashboard to manage staffs, users and settings
+    - Angular2, CoreUI Bootstrap Template, JWT (JSON Web Token), Moment.js, Sweet Alert, Underscore.js
+* Frontend: User website to support user registration, login and account management
+    - Angular2, CoreUI Bootstrap Template, JWT (JSON Web Token), Moment.js, Sweet Alert

 ## Features
+- API
+    * User Controller
+        - GET/POST/PUT/DELETE /v1/user
+        - POST /v1/user/login
+        - POST /v1/user/signup
+        - POST /v1/user/confirm
+        - POST /v1/user/password-reset-request
+        - POST /v1/user/password-reset-token-verification
+        - POST /v1/user/password-reset
+        - GET/POST /v1/me
+    * Staff Controller
+        - GET/POST/PUT/DELETE /v1/staff
+        - POST /v1/staff/login
+        - GET /v1/staff/get-permissions
+    * Setting Controller
+        - GET/POST/PUT/DELETE /v1/setting
+        - GET /v1/setting/public
+- Frontend
     * User Login/Logout
+        - User can login with username and password.
-    - Backend generates access token upon successful login.
+        - API generates JWT(JSON Web Token) upon successful login.
-    - Frontend will store access token in local storage and use for all requests.
+        - Frontend will store JWT in local storage and use for all requests.
-    - Backend will validate submitted access token prior to process any request.
+        - API will validate submitted access token prior to process any request.
     * User Registration
+        - User can register new account.
-    - Backend will submit verification email to the email.
-Note that current backend system will use swift mailer component with file transport.
+        - API will submit verification email to the email.
+Note that current API system will use swift mailer component with file transport.
 You can check the email content in debug module.
     * User Email Confirmation
         - Frontend will confirm the auth key and update account status if auth key is valid.
     * User Reset Password
+        - User can reset their password.
-    - Backend will send password reset email to the requested email.
+        - API will send password reset email to the requested email.
         - Frontend will display the password reset page if password reset token is valid.
+    * User Account
+        - User can change email address.
+If change email address, the API will send confirmation email to verify email address.
+        - User can change password.
+- Backend
+    * Staff Login/Logout
+        - API generates JWT(JSON Web Token) upon successful login.
     * Dashboard
-    - Currently, dashbaord is empty page.
+        - Currently, dashboard is empty page.
+    * Staff Management
+        - Admin or staff who has a permission 'manageStaffs' can create/update/delete staff information.
+        - Staff role can configure permissions for managing staff, user and setting.
     * User Management
-    - User can create/update/delete user information.
+        - Admin or staff who has a permission 'manageUsers' can create/update/delete user information.
     * Setting Management
-    - User can create/update/delete setting information.
+        - Admin or staff who has a permission 'manageSettings' can create/update/delete setting information.

 ## Usage
 Currently, the project is not ready for production use.
 Following steps are suitable for configuring development environment.